NoroffFEU/development-platforms/prometheus_toolkit.md

 ## Summary
-Prometheus is a great tool for systems monitoring and alerting, you can slice and dice the multi-dimensional data at will.
-Easier overview of samples that is stored.
+Prometheus is a great tool for systems monitoring and alerting, that allows you to really get into the depth of the amount of data that is collected for your projects. with tools like Prometheus you will get a much better overview of the health of your project, if and when something is failing this will be shown in logs and alerts.
+When thinking on the financial health of a project this lets you handle issues and problems at a much earlier stage then without using a toolkit like this.
+Projects are not bleeding money by having long periods of down time because a problem that is there needs to be located first.

+And with the PromQL, short for Prommetheus Querying Language, you can can query metrics within Premetheus.
+You can display expression's return either as graphs or export it using the [HTTP API](https://prometheus.io/docs/prometheus/latest/querying/api/)

 You will also find that it is a great tool for visualization when that is needed, you can use Grafana dashboard and expression browser more easy.
 Console templates is provide from Prometheus for you to use.
 When it comes to deployment it is quick to do when you need a new server for instance.
 And you have the PromQL query language.